-Model explainability ensures transparency in decision-making by providing insights into how the model identifies fraudulent transactions.
-Error codes serve as an essential component by indicating specific reasons for flagged transactions, helping stakeholders interpret model outputs and assess their decision logic.

-In addition to fraud scores, a Falcon or model may return “reason codes,” each of which corresponds to a reason why a transaction received its score.
-These codes are returned only for transactions that score higher than an “explanation threshold,” a user-defined value stored in the configuration file of the Falcon server.
+Given that FIS SecurLock Predict functions based on a rule-based methodology, where the rules are established by the bank, model explainability testing does not apply to this model.

 Benchmarking

 Compare model results with alternative results using other models and/or other data (if available).
 Describe the benchmark model or data in sufficient detail to enable an assessment of its value as a reference point.
 For example, a benchmark model that is also a formal Challenger model that has been independently validated (with a successful validation outcome) would be a stronger reference point than a benchmark model that may be available but that has not been extensively tested.
 Similarly, external peer data may be more relevant in a benchmark comparison than broader industry data.
 Provide a detailed narrative explaining the outcome of the comparison and any notable differences between the model outputs and benchmarks.